In This Article

 © Courtesy of wade smith 22 - Fotolia.com

 The area has a little something for everyone along its sprawling coastline; favorite activities here include boat rentals, dolphin cruises, kayaking, parasailing, and deep-sea fishing.
 Beyond the water, the small town has several championship golf courses, a range of amusement parks, and extensive opportunities for shopping.
-Even museum fans can get their fill here, as the town is home to venues such as the National Naval Aviation Museum and the Orange Beach Indian and Sea Museum.
+Even museum fans can get their fill here, as the town is home to venues such as the National Museum of Naval Aviation and the Orange Beach Indian and Sea Museum.

 Plan Your Trip